-Just what makes trusted employees commit fraud?
+Just what makes trusted employees commit internal fraud?
 Are they greedy, evil, desperate, resentful?
 Are they just bored, looking to see what they can get away with?
-Employers are often left scratching their heads when they discover internal fraud, wondering how they missed it, why their trusted employees are engaging in it and how they could have prevented the associated losses.

 The Fraud Triangle